 But be careful; the other criteria must also be considered.
 If you want to sell a product, for example, it is possible that the conversion rate is lower on Facebook Ads, but it is also possible that the cost per conversion (the cost per purchase) is lower than on Google AdWords.

 To be sure that you are choosing the right channel (Google or Facebook), it is very essential to understand your potential buyers’ situation in the buying journey.
 If your motive is to target people who are actively looking for a product, who are ready to buy, the choice of PPC services in Dubai is the most consistent.
-When you type in Google “buy 3D printer”, you are not trying to find out about 3D printers; you know what they are, how they work, what they are used for.
+When you type in Google “buy 3D printer”, you are not trying to find out about 3D printers; you know what they are, how they work, and what they are used for.
 We know what it is; we know the benefits of the product.
 We have passed the stage of research, reading articles, etc. We want to buy a 3D printer.
 Again, purchase intention is very often higher on Google AdWords than on Facebook Ads.

-Alternatively, If you want to broadcast ads that aim to educate your target customers, create curiosity and interest around the products you sell, Facebook Ads is a priori the best channel.
+Alternatively, If you want to broadcast ads that aim to educate your target customers, and create curiosity and interest around the products you sell, Facebook Ads is a priori the best channel.
 On Facebook Ads, you’re not targeting people who want to buy your product, but people who might be interested in learning more.
 If you take the three stages of the buyer’s journey: Facebook Ads allows you to target people who are in the “Awareness” and “Planning” stages, and Google AdWords makes it possible to target people who are in the “Decision” stage.

 This point is obvious but oddly often overlooked.
 If you are looking to sell a new or innovative product, that product’s keyword will logically be associated with a low volume of Google searches.
 If you use your product name as a keyword with Google AdWords, very few people will see your ads.
 If you want a new, little-known, or innovative product on Google AdWords, we recommend that you target keywords that describe the problem your product is solving.